 Learn more about how PST applies to goods and services.

-All businesses operating in Saskatchewan must be licenced or registered with the Ministry of Finance for PST purposes.
+All businesses operating in Saskatchewan must be licensed or registered with the Ministry of Finance for PST purposes.

 Allow a Taxpayer Representative Access to your Tax Information